 For example, the boiling point of water is much higher than other liquids with similar molecules because hydrogen bonds hold the molecules together.

-Today, chemists have become increasingly interested in other roles that hydrogen bonds can play.
+Chemists have become increasingly interested in other roles that hydrogen bonds can play.
 For example, water molecules in thin capillaries form long chains held by hydrogen bonds.

 This chain is essential for plants in which evaporation of water through leaf membranes pulls a chain of water molecules up from the roots effectively.

-Now Zee and co-authors argue that hydrogen bonds also explain the Mpemba effect.
+Zi and co-authors argue that hydrogen bonds also explain the Mpemba effect.
 Their essential idea is that hydrogen bonds lead to tighter contact with water molecules.

 When this happens, the molecules contract the covalent bonds due to the natural repulsion and energy accumulation.